pixeloxx/SensingSentience/README.md

 3. **Frontend Setup:**
    - Open `frontend/index.html` in a Chromium browser on your Raspberry Pi to access the web application.

-4. **Python Scripts:**
-   - The Python scripts can be executed as needed.
-Ensure you have Python installed on your Raspberry Pi.

 ## Usage Guidelines